 One of the hardest lessons I learned was what to do after the book was published.
 And that leads us to:

 LESSON THREE: I learned that writing the book is the least of the job.
-Once the book is finished, you have to get it out to potential readers, reviewers, etc. Marketing your book is probably even harder than writing it.
-I have learned that there is an enormous universe out there of book bloggers, reviewers, book websites like Goodreads, Smashwords, Independent Author Network, Historical Novel Society, Createspace, NetGalley, Story Cartel, Book Daily, Authors Den, iAuthor, Cold Coffee Café, the Alliance of Independent Authors, etc.
+Once the book is finished, you must get it out to potential readers, reviewers, etc. Marketing your book is probably even harder than writing it.
+I have learned that there is an enormous universe out there of book bloggers, reviewers, book websites like Goodreads, Smashwords, Independent Author Network, Historical Novel Society, Createspace, NetGalley, Story Cartel, Book Daily, Authors Den, iAuthor, Book Marketing Global Network, the Alliance of Independent Authors, and any number of writing and publishing contests, etc.

-Since publishing the second book in the trilogy, I have not spent nearly as much time on the marketing phase.
+Since publishing the second and third books in the trilogy, I have not spent nearly as much time on the marketing phase.
 The reason?
 I set up my various author platforms with the first book.
-I have a new website; I have a Facebook author’s page, a Google+ author’s page, a Twitter account, a LinkedIn account.
+I have a new website, and I write a weekly blog.
+I have a Facebook author’s page, a Google+ author’s page, a Twitter account, and a LinkedIn account.
 I belong to and follow probably two dozen writer groups, many of which specialize in the Historical Fiction genre or are set up to assist independent authors.